SAP-samples/btp-cf-multitenant-extension/README.md

 - [Nodejs](https://nodejs.org/en/download/)
 - Code Editor of your Choice

-# Excercise
+# Exercise

 1. [Get Started](../../tree/mission/README.md)

 ## Known Issues

-If service instance creation is failing, refer to the deploy phase of application and check if you have changed the `xsappname` of XSUAA and SaaS Provisioning Service.
+If service instance creation is failing, refer to the deploy phase of the application and check if you have changed the `xsappname` of XSUAA and SaaS Provisioning Service.